Skip to content

 First gift, first grant

 Though the Trust was formed by 11 Trust Banks, the first gift was made by Mrs. Rosebel G. Schiff, in the amount of $1,000, in memory of her beloved principal at P.S.
 9, Theresa E. Bernholtz.
 Mrs. Schiff's gift established a prize to be given to a girl at the school who had earned the "highest respect of her teachers."
-In June, at the graduation ceremony, the first awar—of $20—was given.
+In June, at the graduation ceremony, the first award—of $20—was given.

 1928